About Costa Rica

 Costa Rica Trivia

 - The nickname for Costa Ricans is “Ticos”.
 This is because of the habit in Spanish of using the diminutive, and that at a much higher rate than most other Spanish speaking countries.
 For example, “perro” (dog) will be known as “perrito” (little dog), no matter how big it is!
-A banana (banano) will be known as a bananito (little banana), and so on.
-This little language quirk sounds delightful and gives the Ticos their nickname!
+A coffee (café) will be known as a cafecito (little coffee), and so on.
+This little language quirk gives the Ticos their nickname.

 - Costa Rica has over 25% of its land area protected as either a national park or wildlife reserve.
 This is the largest percentage of territory protected out of any other country in the world.